chef/chef-web-docs/chef_master/source/platform_overview.rst

 More Resources
 =====================================================

 If you're interested in getting hands-on experience, go to https://learn.chef.io/ for tutorials, information about formal training classes and community resources.
-The Habitat web site at https://www.habitat.sh/ has Habitat tutorials, along with documentation and other resources.
+The Chef Habitat web site at https://www.habitat.sh/ has Habitat tutorials, along with documentation and other resources.